 Boston Public Library

-The Boston Public Library, built in 1895, is a grand Renaissance Revival style structure.
-Conceived as a "palace for the people," it exemplifies Boston's 19th century municipal pride as well as Charles Follen McKim's geniues for integrating architecture and art.
-John Singer Sargent's mural series, "Triumph of Religion," created between 1890 and 1919, adorns the interiors of the McKim building.
+The Boston Public Library, built in 1895, is a grand Classical Revival style structure located in the heart of Copley Square and is a local and National Landmark.
+Conceived as a “palace for the people,” it exemplifies Boston’s 19th century municipal pride as well as Charles Follen McKim’s genius for integrating architecture and art.
+A modern addition was added in 1971, designed by renowned architect Philip Johnson and has local Landmark designation.